hbatistuzzo/Case_Ambev/README.md

 	- Although not explicitly detailed, one of the attributes of `dataset.json` is the group which a certain customer belongs to, implying a degree os similarity between same-group customers.
 This allows the construction of a recommendation system tailored for each group.
 	- The "is_churn" attribute seems particularly useful to identify problems in user experience.
 A strong correlation with a certain seller_code might shed light into the problem.
+	- Inspect if certain products are becoming more or less popular with time.

 - Pick one of the use cases you listed in question 1 and describe how building a statistical model based on the dataset could best be used to improve the business this data comes from.